SigmaHQ/sigma-specification/specification/sigma-correlation-rules-specification.md

 # Introduction

 Sometimes you need more advanced searches than simple selections.
-For that you can use meta-rules that correlate multiple Sigma rules.
+For this purpose, you can use meta-rules that correlate multiple Sigma rules.

 ## Compatibility

 When generating a backend specific query, Sigma correlations might exceed the capabilities of that targeted backend. \
-Or the Sigma correlation might required a feature that is only supported partially by the target backend. \
+Or the Sigma correlation might require a feature that is only supported partially by the target backend. \
 Therefore target-specific restrictions should be handled in a way that ensures that the generated queries do not create results that:

 * Could be misinterpreted